NJJeske/codechallengeapi/README.md

-# Rick and Morty Characters - Front end
+# Rick and Morty Characters - Back end
 A simple project that displays and filters Rick and Morty characters.

 ## General info